jlr2/IntroductionPaaS/docker.md

 <br/><br/><br/>
-   6.- **Modify the application** In case we modify the application it is necessary to build a new image:
-   >  echo "&lt;h1&gt;Prueba2&lt;/h1&gt;" > index.htm   -->  modify the application
+   6.- **Modify the application** In case we modify the application it is necessary to build a new image: push   -->  modify the application

    >  docker build -t josedom24/aplicacionweb:v2  -->  create the new image (in the development environment)

-   >  docker push jlr2/aplicacionesweb :v2  --> upload the new image
+   >  docker push jlr2/aplicacionesweb:v2  --> upload the new image

-   >  docker pull  jlr2/aplicacionesweb :v2  --> (download the new image to the production environment)
+   >  docker pull  jlr2/aplicacionesweb:v2  --> (download the new image to the production environment)

    >  docker container rm -f aplweb  -->  delete the current container  (in the production environment)